Agustín Nadruz

-Agustín Nadruz Blanco (born 29 June 1996) is an Uruguayan professional footballer who plays as a midfielder for Chilean club Unión Española.
+Agustín Nadruz Blanco (born 29 June 1996) is an Uruguayan professional footballer who plays as a midfielder for Argentine club Sarmiento de Junín.

 Career

 Club

 Nadruz began his career with Rocha de Cilindro's academy, before being signed by Peñarol.
 Fellow Uruguayan Primera División side Boston River signed Nadruz on loan in July 2016, which preceded a permanent move a year later.
 He was an unused substitute in February 2017 against Racing Club, before making his professional debut in the league on 18 March during a defeat away to Cerro.
 His first senior goal arrived versus Racing Club in the 2018 Uruguayan Primera División season, a campaign which saw Nadruz depart Boston River midway to join Atlético de Rafaela of Primera B Nacional.

 In 2024, Nadruz joined Deportes Iquique from Curicó Unido.
 The next year, he switched to Unión Española.

+On 3 January 2026, Nadruz joined Cobresal.
+He moved to Argentina with Sarmiento de Junín for the second half of the year.

 International

 Nadruz represented Uruguay at U15 and U17 level.
 He won twenty-three caps for the U15s from 2010, prior to featuring six times and scoring once for the U17s in 2011.